aiven/terraform-provider-aiven/docs/resources/opensearch.md

 - `top_n_size` (Number) Specify the value of N for the top N queries by the metric.
 - `window_size` (String) The window size of the top N queries by the metric.

+<a id="nestedblock--opensearch_user_config--opensearch--segrep"></a>
+### Nested Schema for `opensearch_user_config.opensearch.segrep`

+Optional:

+- `pressure_checkpoint_limit` (Number) The maximum number of indexing checkpoints that a replica shard can fall behind when copying from primary.
+Once `segrep.pressure.checkpoint.limit` is breached along with `segrep.pressure.time.limit`, the segment replication backpressure mechanism is initiated.
+Default is 4 checkpoints.
+Default: `4`.
+- `pressure_enabled` (Boolean) Enables the segment replication backpressure mechanism.
+Default is false.
+Default: `false`.
+- `pressure_replica_stale_limit` (Number) The maximum number of stale replica shards that can exist in a replication group.
+Once `segrep.pressure.replica.stale.limit` is breached, the segment replication backpressure mechanism is initiated.
+Default is .5, which is 50% of a replication group.
+Default: `0.5`.
+- `pressure_time_limit` (String) The maximum amount of time that a replica shard can take to copy from the primary shard.
+Once segrep.pressure.time.limit is breached along with segrep.pressure.checkpoint.limit, the segment replication backpressure mechanism is initiated.
+Default is 5 minutes.
+Default: `5m`.

 <a id="nestedblock--opensearch_user_config--opensearch--shard_indexing_pressure"></a>